 As an example of the first approach, our Sunderland Plant in the United Kingdom introduced 10 wind turbines supplying up to 6.6 MW of power.
-The plant also has a 4.75-MW solar farm, installed in 2016, and together these renewable sources account for about 8% of the power it uses.
-At our lwaki Plant, the guest hall for plant visitors is powered by solar energy.
+In 2016, the plant installed 4.75 MW solar power, and in 2021, additional installation of 20MW capacity has planned.
+At our Iwaki Plant, the guest hall for plant visitors is powered by solar energy.
 By storing surplus electricity in secondhand Nissan LEAF batteries, the plant both stabilizes the energy supply and uses resources more effectively.
-At the Huadu Plant of Dongfeng Nissan Passenger Vehicle (DFL-PV) in China, solar panels with a total capacity of 30 MW have been in operation since 2017, providing roughly 8% of the electricity used at the plant Regarding the second approach, our first Aguascalientes Plant in Mexico actively uses energy generated from biomass gas and wind power and has achieved a renewable energy usage rate of 50% since 2013.
-Finally, we leased approximately 350,000 square meters of unused land in Oita Prefecture for solar power generation in May 2013, and the roof of
+At the Huadu Plant of Dongfeng Nissan Passenger Vehicle (DFL-PV) in China, solar panels with a total capacity of 30 MW have been in operation since 2017, providing roughly 8% of the electricity used at the plant.

+Regarding the second approach, our first Aguascalientes Plant in Mexico actively uses energy generated from biomass gas and wind power and has achieved a renewable energy usage rate of 50% since 2013.
+Since June 2020, we have further expanded the renewable energy usage rate to reach 70%.
+Solar power generators were also installed on a parking structure roof at the India plant in October 2020 and on a warehouse roof at the Egypt plant in March 2021, both of which have commenced operation.